 Love camping?
 Be in the know before you go by planning ahead and booking online to stay in SA’s national parks.

-Long weekends are the busiest times of year for camping in South Australia’s national parks, with popular campgrounds filling up quickly.
+Long weekends are some of the busiest times of year for camping in South Australia’s national parks, with popular campgrounds filling up quickly.

 You’ll need to pay for entry and other permits before you arrive at these parks, as you can no longer pay at the gate.